zwave-js/node-zwave-js/docs/api/node.md

 Checks the health of connection between the controller and this node and returns the results.
 The test is done in multiple rounds (1...10, default: 5), which can be configured using the first parameter.
 To monitor the progress, the optional `onProgress` callback can be used.

+> [!WARNING] This should **NOT** be done while there is a lot of traffic on the network because it will negatively impact the test results.

 The returned object contains the measurements of each round as well as a final rating (which is the worst of all round ratings):

 ```ts